 Inpatient addiction treatment programs have some of the highest long-term success rates for addiction treatment.
 Unfortunately, not every patient is willing or able to commit to several weeks without much access to the outside world.
 Some people with addictions have families to support or lack health insurance coverage that can mitigate the cost of an inpatient program.

-When inpatient care is available, treatment doesn’t suddenly cease at the end of the program.
+While inpatient care is available, treatment does not suddenly cease at the end of the program.
 Many people who struggle with addiction do better with long-term support systems in place.
 Intensive outpatient treatment is one way to continue offering help to those who need it most.

 Ultimately, outpatient treatment is offered as either an alternative to an inpatient option or as a continuing program after a patient has completed an inpatient program.